 Types of withdrawals

-For financial aid purposes, there are two types of withdrawals, complete and unofficial.
+For financial aid purposes, there are two types of withdrawals, official,and unofficial.

-A complete withdrawal is the official withdrawal from the university made by the student, in the form of a written letter to the Office of the Registrar.
+An official withdrawal is initiated by the student in the form of a written letter to the Office of the Registrar.

 Impact on financial aid awards

 You must officially withdraw from Northern Arizona University if you do not plan to attend.
 If you are currently receiving student loans or have in the past, you must complete exit counseling and notify your lender(s) of your withdrawal.

 If you pre-registered, signed up for direct deposit, and decide not to attend, you must withdraw to stop the automatic payment of your tuition.

 If you fail to officially withdraw, your aid will automatically pay for your classes, you will receive a failing grade in all classes, and you will be in default at the university until you repay 100 percent of the aid.

 Withdrawing prior to completing 60 percent of term

 Federal regulation considers 60 percent of a term attended is equal to 100 percent of disbursed aid earned.
 Unless you complete 60 percent of the term in which federal aid was disbursed, you will be required to repay all or part of the federal and state financial aid disbursed in the term.
 This applies to students who have officially (including medical), or unofficially withdrawn.